KILTprotocol/docs/docs/concepts/06_Advanced/terms-and-quote.md

   - A breakdown of all the (net and gross) costs, the currency quoted, and any taxes associated with the attestation.
   - A link to the terms and conditions of the attestation.

-Only the ctype hash in the partial claim is required, everything else is optional.
+Only the CType hash in the partial claim is required, everything else is optional.

 ## How to create a Quote

 A Quote consists of costs, a time frame until the attestation will be delivered and the terms and conditions of the work to be performed.
 It may be sent to the Claimer by the Attester as part of the Terms.
 In cases where multiple Attesters provide the same attestation (for example, a car inspection) the Claimer may request a Quote from several Attesters to choose the Attester with the best conditions.

 To come to an agreement on the Quote, the participants may message back and forth, signing the object.